avabellaw/chocolately-batch-install-script/README.md

 # chocolately-batch-install-script
-Installs all programs found in the programs.txt file using Chocolately package manager.
+Installs all programs found in the programs.txt file using the Chocolately package manager.

 Useful if you have to reinstall Windows.

 Outputs progress and informs you at end if any failed.

-**Chocolately will be installed automatically**
+**Chocolately will install automatically if not already installed**

 ## Steps